 We welcome campus and community groups, and class visits at all academic levels, from elementary school through graduate school and beyond.
 Requests for class and group visits must be completed 14 days prior to your planned visit.
 In your request also include the number of students in your class and the list of materials you would like made available.
 SCA staff can help finalize the list.
 Instructors assume responsibility for the materials during the sessions.

 Arrangements must be made in advance if the instructor wishes for the SCA staff to participate in the session.
-Contact the Rare Books Librarian with the goals for the session in addition to the information requested above.
+Contact the SCA Department Head or Rare Books Librarian with the goals for the session in addition to the information requested above.
 With your input, we happily create presentations to suit your syllabus or lesson plans.

-Personal scanners are not permitted.
-Items can be digitally scanned by the Library's digitization unit to your specifications.
-There is no charge for non-profit use.
-Requests for digital copies are to be done through the Digitization Request page.
-A copy of all scanned images remain with the SCA and may be added to our digital collections.
-All images used from Rare Books and Special Collections should bear the credit line, “Northern Illinois University Special Collections and Archives.”
+Personal scanners are not permitted without prior permission from SCA staff before a patron accesses collection materials onsite.
+Before, during, or after a visit, patrons can request that items be digitally scanned by SCA staff or the library's digitization unit to their specifications.
+Patrons are allowed 5 requests per calendar year and each request must not exceed 40 pages/images.
+Onsite requests for digital copies can be made directly with SCA staff, but remote requests should be done through the Digitization Request page.
+A copy of all digitized images remain with the SCA and may be added to our digital library or other online platforms.
+All digital images used in public forums (publications, websites, social media, etc.) from Special Collections and Archives should bear the credit line, “Northern Illinois University Libraries Special Collections and Archives.”

 Researchers may use digital cameras on site with prior arrangement at the discretion of SCA staff.
 If approved, researchers are prohibited from using flash photography.
 Photographs of the Science Fiction and Fantasy Writers of America (SFWA) Manuscripts Collections are prohibited.